nyambiblaise/nyambiblaise/README.md

 <p align="center"><img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="100%" height="150px"  /></p>

 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
-- 💻 I'm a Software Developer with over 7️⃣ years of coding experience as of 2️⃣0️⃣2️⃣3️⃣.
+- 💻 I'm a Software Developer with over 7️⃣ years of coding experience.
 - 🌱 I am currently learning **Machine Learning and Julia**
 - 📝 I currently work with <a href="https://techworld237.com" target="blank">TechWorld Solutions 🌐👨‍💻</a>
-- 📫 You can reach me <a href="mailto:nyambiblaise92@gmail.com">📧 My E-mail</a>
+- 📫 You can reach me <a href="mailto:nyambiblaise1@gmail.com">📧 My E-mail</a>
 - 🌱 I offer online training programs on <a href="https://techworld237.com/training-offers/" target="blank">👨‍🔧🚀📥🚸</a>
 - ⚡I can efficiently code and can optimize an existing software.
 - 📫 WhatsApp me: <a href="https://wa.me/+237679194380"><img src="https://img.shields.io/badge/-Nyambi Blaise-darkgreen?style=flat&logo=whatsapp&logoColor=white"></a>